 Steeped in the cultural heritage of Jordan and Palestine, Tiraz has an opportunity to become a critical ally for academics like Houghteling and Suleman as they battle misinformation about Arab textiles.
 The cultural center might also serve as a key voice in the push to reclaim artifacts, bringing them back to their original Arab homes.
 According to Houghteling, many textiles taken from the Middle East in the 20th century now sit in Western museums.

 Tiraz failed to respond to Inside Arabia’s repeated requests for comment, leaving its position on these issues a bit of a mystery.
 Nonetheless, the community organization’s significant cachet overseas gives it an opportunity to reshape debates about textiles in the Arab and Western worlds.
 Kawar, Tiraz’s founder, has received awards from the governments of Jordan, the UAE, and the Netherlands for her work.
-In mid-April, the cultural center even organized of its collection for Eva Högl, the parliamentary commissioner for the German military.
+In mid-April, the cultural center even organized a Ramadan tour of its collection for Eva Högl, the parliamentary commissioner for the German military.

 However Tiraz chooses to deploy its influence in the years to come, the community organization will continue to remind the world of how textiles bind Jordan to Palestine.

-“The 50 years of work, care, and investment that Widad Kawar and her family have put into this collection has helped save Palestinian, Jordanian, and other Arab heritage from the threat of extinction,” a note on Tiraz’s website.
+“The 50 years of work, care, and investment that Widad Kawar and her family have put into this collection has helped save Palestinian, Jordanian, and other Arab heritage from the threat of extinction,” reads a note on Tiraz’s website.
 “Now, it is up to all of us to keep this heritage alive, not only as a source of beauty and cultural identity, but as the basis of sustainable livelihoods for current and future generations of artisans.”